Couchers-org/couchers/docs/contributing.md

 ## Other Couchers.org teams

-Couchers.org is currently split into teams, among them: product (divided into backend and frontend), design, community, marketing, and support and moderation.
+Couchers.org is currently split into teams, among them: product (divided into backend, web and mobile), design, community, marketing, and support and moderation.

 The purpose of the backend team is to develop, deploy, and maintain the backend and infrastructure for the Couchers.org database and apps.